rbi-mtm/ams/README.md

 > we encourage you to start the VM, log in, press ``Ctrl+Alt+T`` to activate the Linux terminal
 > and spend some time using the [command line](https://linuxcommand.org/).
 >
 > There are [many great beginner guides](https://labex.io/linuxjourney) available online.
-Do not be afraid to experiment, since this is a **virtual** machine and you cannot do any harm to your computer!
+Do not be afraid to experiment, since this is a **virtual** machine and you cannot do any harm to your computer.
+On the other hand, if you mess up something in the VM, you can always just reinstall it.

-***
 ### 3.3.
 Local Installation

 If you wish to install the software and run the tutorials on your own machine, read the chapter on [Software Installation](#6-software-installation).